 Fritsch, Kelly.
 2010.
 “Intimate Assemblages: Disability, Intercorporeality, and the Labour of Attendant Care.”
 Critical Disability Discourse 2: 1- 14.

 McGuire, Anne and Kelly Fritsch.
-Under review.
+In Press, 2019.
 “Fashioning the ‘Normal’ Body.”
 In Power and Everyday Practices edited by Deborah Brock, Aryn Martin, R. Raby, and Mark Thomas.
 Toronto: University of Toronto Press.

 Fritsch, Kelly.
-Under review.
+In press, 2019.
 “Ramping Up Canadian Disability Culture.”
 In The Spaces and Places of Canadian Popular Culture, edited by Neil Shyminsky and Victoria Kannen.
-Canadian Scholars Press.
+Toronto: Canadian Scholars Press.

 Fritsch, Kelly.
-Under review.
+In press, 2019.
 “The Trouble with Engineering Inclusion: Disabled Mothering at the limit of Enhancement Technology.”
 In Motherhood and Social Exclusion, edited by Christie Byvelds and Heather Jackson.
 Demeter Press.

 Fritsch, Kelly.
-Forthcoming.
+In press, 2019.
 “Governing Lives Worth Living: The Neoliberal Biopolitics of Disability.”
-In Re-Making Normal: Governing the Social in Neoliberal Times, edited by Deborah Brock.
+In Governing the Social in Neoliberal Times, edited by Deborah Brock.
 Vancouver: UBC Press.

 Fritsch, Kelly.
 2017.
 “Toxic Pregnancies: Speculative Futures, Disabling Environments, and Neoliberal Biocapital.”
 In Disability Studies and the Environmental Humanities: Toward an Eco-Crip Theory, edited by Sarah Jaquette Ray and Jay Sibara, 359-380.
 Lincoln, NE: University of Nebraska Press.